matrix-io/matrix-documentation/docs/matrix-os/index.md

-## MATRIX Application Manager
+## MATRIX Open System

-MATRIX Application Manager (MOS) manages Javascript-based applications on MATRIX devices.
+MATRIX Open System (MOS) manages Javascript-based applications on MATRIX devices.
 MOS should start automatically with your MATRIX device, which, if not yet configured, will be indicated by a pulsing blue light.

 Read more about [MATRIX Applications](overview/applications.md)

-### Using MATRIX Application Manager
+### Using MATRIX Open System

 MOS devices and applications can be managed and observed via the [MATRIX Dashboard](http://dash.matrix.one), or via mobile apps on Android and iOS.